 - on a low income and named on a valid HC2 (full help) or HC3 (partial help) certificate

-- eligible for an NHS Complex Lens Voucher (our optician will advise on the entitlement).
+- eligible for an NHS Complex Lens Voucher (the optician will advise on the entitlement).

-You may also be entitled to NHS support with the cost of your glasses.
+You may also be entitled to NHS support with help towards the cost of your glasses and are also under no obligation to buy Specsavers glasses after the eye test.

 All residents of Scotland are entitled to a free NHS eye examination (funded by the Scottish Government), and those who cannot leave their home unaccompanied due to physical or mental illness or disability can have their eye examination provided at their normal place of residence.